Jada68/DOT-Parking-Regulations/README.md

 ### What type of performance challenges did you have working with the large datasets and how did you overcome them?

 Hahahahaha we haven't--yet.
 We are still playing with the data.
-I'm considering a docker, since it may help to distribute the data processing over multiple servers.
+I'm considering using docker to separate the application from our infrastructure, since it's an open platform and it may help the speed to distribute the data processing over multiple cloud servers.
 Stay tuned to hear about all our trials and tribulations.

 ### I will definitely like to follow up and see if there are plan to include other curb usage as that was something I did (measure each restaurant shed/citibike rack) and evening and Sunday parking.